zanocom/RBF_Network/README.md

 ===========
 RBF network functions

-The repository contains code by Joao Nieto ( http://www.di.fc.ul.pt/~jpn/r/rbf/rbf.html ) developed by me in order to obtain better performance.
+The repository contains code by Joao Neto ( http://www.di.fc.ul.pt/~jpn/r/rbf/rbf.html ) developed by me in order to obtain better performance.

 The files are: